Antisemitism in Soviet mathematics: Background

-Discrimination against Jewish mathematicians in the USSR

 Discrimination in education

 Historian Semyon Charny, an employee of the Memorial human rights research centre, says that discrimination was originally inherent in the Soviet education system, but was based on class.
 A discriminatory system based on ethnicity in order to prevent Jews from entering certain universities emerged in the late 1940s.
 The Shorter Jewish Encyclopedia says that during this period "many faculties of Moscow, Leningrad, Kiev and other universities, the Moscow Engineering Physics Institute, the Moscow Physics and Technology Institute were completely or partially closed to Jews.
 Many academic institutions stopped hiring Jews."
 Lyudmila Alexeyeva, a human rights activist and member of the Moscow Helsinki Group, noted that "constraint in access to education is the most sensitive of the discriminatory measures against Jews, since the desire to educate children is one of the best preserved traditions in Jewish families."

 One major element of discrimination was the large-scale denial of admission to the MSU Faculty of Mechanics and Mathematics for applicants of Jewish origin.
 A similar system operated at the Bauman Moscow State Technical University and some other prestigious universities.